esthercordova/game-project-client/README.md

 -   Ajax & JSON
 -   Node

-## Planing and Development
+## Planning and Development

-I wanted to create a simple, user friendly and intutitive **Tic Tac Toe**.
+I wanted to create a simple, user friendly and intuitive **Tic Tac Toe**.
 I started with creating some wireframes, how I imagine the game to look like.
-Then I concentrated on the game logic and finished end up with a game that was basically ready but needed to connect with the api in order to save data, like how many games have been played etc. In order to make this work I had to restructure some of the beautiful working code.
+Then I concentrated on the game logic and finished end up with a game that was basically ready but needed to connect with the API in order to save data, like how many games have been played etc. In order to make this work I had to restructure some of the beautiful working code.
 Down below you will **find a link which will show you the results** of the end product.

 ## Problem-Solving Strategy